Primary Type – Cards

 Event – Cards

-Oral history of Shawn Brokos, recorded as part of the Meanings of October 27th Oral History Project.
+Oral history with Lenora Dingus recorded as part of the Meanings of October 27th oral history project.

-Oral history of Meryl Ainsman, recorded as part of the Meanings of October 27th Oral History Project.
+Oral history of Rabbi Aaron Bisno, recorded as part of the Meanings of October 27th Oral History Project.

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
-The note inside contains messages of solidarity and a prayer for love.
+The note inside contains the sender's prayer for peace, love, and unity.
 The church's contact information is included on the back of the envelope.

 Terms of Use